 Jameson’s Distillery offers a fantastic visitor experience, where you can see how whiskey was made in the ancient stone building powered by the waterwheel in the courtyard, still in working order.
 Plus you can taste and buy your favourite whiskey.

 Midleton is also an ancient market town, now with a busy farmers market taking place every Saturday.
-Set up by Darina Allen in the early 2000’s, this farmer’s market showcases the best of local producers and growers.
-Kevin Aherne’s Sage Restaurant in Midleton has built its reputation on using the produce of the market and immediate locality.
-From its original Farmers Market Menu served on Saturday lunchtimes in the early days, to the full blown 12 mile ethos now employed in every aspect of the kitchen, Sage is known as one of Ireland’s leading ‘micro-local’ driven restaurants.
+Set up by Darina Allen in the early 2000s, this farmer’s market showcases the best of local producers and growers.

 Castlemartyr is a typical village serving the local community.
 Quaint Irish pubs rub shoulders with independent shops along its main street.
-The Village Greengrocers and Food Hall occupies a prime spot at the top of the street, right next to a babbling river.
-Dorothy and Sean Walsh have owned and run the shop for many years, expanding it from a small greengrocers to a full on food shop with deli and café.
+The Village Greengrocers and Food Hall occupy a prime spot at the top of the street, right next to a babbling river.
+Dorothy and Sean Walsh have owned and run the shop for many years, expanding it from a small greengrocer to a full-on food shop with a deli and café.

-Shanagarry is a little East Cork hamlet which has been visited by chefs from all over the world, award winning food journalists and authors, documentary makers and movers and shakers of all kinds in the culinary world.
+Shanagarry is a little East Cork hamlet that has been visited by chefs from all over the world, award-winning food journalists and authors, documentary makers and movers and shakers of all kinds in the culinary world.
 Home to Ballymaloe House, Ballymaloe Cookery School and Ballymaloe Shop and Café.
 Ballymaloe House typifies the large farmhouses that are very much a part of the East Cork community.
 When Myrtle and Ivan Allen bought this house it was their family home and working farm.

 It’s still a working farm, now supplying much fresh produce, and meats for the house restaurant and cookery school.
 Ballymaloe Cookery School attracts students from home and abroad.
-All come here to get a full on, all round education in how to grow, prepare and cook real seasonal Irish produce.
-While visiting the grounds at Ballymaloe, make sure to stop by Ballymaloe Shop & Café where to you will find delicious locally sourced foods for lunch and a quaint shop packed full with lovely cookbooks and kitchen utensils that will no doubt make cooking in your own kitchen easier.
+All come here to get a full-on, all-around education in how to grow, prepare and cook real seasonal Irish produce.
+While visiting the grounds at Ballymaloe, make sure to stop by Ballymaloe Shop & Café where you will find delicious locally sourced foods for lunch and a quaint shop packed full of lovely cookbooks and kitchen utensils that will no doubt make cooking in your own kitchen easier.

 Ballycotton is where the people of East Cork go to the seaside.
 A cute, old fashioned family resort and fishing community.